patriciomacadden/hobbit/README.md

 and `status code` of the route will be calculated by `Rack::Response`, but you could modify it.

-Aditionally, when a route gets called you have this objects available:
+Additionally, when a route gets called you have this objects available:

 * `env`: The standard rack env variable.
 * `request`: a `Rack::Request` instance.